Join Us & Get Wine 101 Course 75% Off

 Municipios (Municipalities)

 Rioja can now label wines after the village or municipal area where they’re grown.
-If a vineyard straddles two municipalities, it’s allowed to blend up to 15% of the neighboring village’s grapes into the wine.
+If a vineyard straddles two municipalities, it can blend up to 15% of the neighboring village’s grapes into the wine.

-One problem with this new regulation is we have yet to see which villages will emerge as standouts.
+One problem with this regulation is that there are so many, with standouts being difficult to identify (or remember!)
 In Rioja, there are 145 municipalities (77 in Rioja Alta, 50 in Rioja Oriental, and 18 in Rioja Alavesa.)
-That’s a lot to remember!

 Old vineyards at Bodegas Castillo de Sajazarra in Rioja Alta